Purpose of the Review Process

 - Comments on the technical correctness of the manuscript in general, any specific technical inaccuracies, and suggestions for correcting them.

 - Quality of the citations in the manuscript.
-However, reviewers may NOT exploit the review opportunity to require that the author(s) cite the reviewers’ own work/publications.
+However, a reviewer may NOT exploit the review opportunity to ask authors to cite his/her own work/publications.

 - Where applicable, is there a description of lessons learned that are given to the readers to help the readers avoid pitfalls in their own work?